webtiming/sequencer/index.md

 ## Dependencies
 Sequencer and Shared Motion are vanilla JavaScript and should run in every modern browser.

-The Sequencer implementation depends of Shared Motion, an early implementation of the HTMLTimingObject provided by the Motion Corporation [](http://motioncorporation.com).
-The HTMLTimingObject is currently being prepared for standardization by W3C Multi-device Timing Community Group https://www.w3.org/community/webtiming/, and its design is inspired by Shared Motion.
+The Sequencer implementation depends of Shared Motion, an early implementation of the HTMLTimingObject provided by the [Motion Corporation](http://motioncorporation.com).
+The HTMLTimingObject is currently being prepared for standardization by [W3C Multi-device Timing Community Group](https://www.w3.org/community/webtiming/), and its design is inspired by Shared Motion.
 The Sequencer will serve as reference implementation.

-For experimentation and development with the Sequencer, please contact the Motion Corporation for access to Shared Motion http://dev.motioncorporation.com.
+For experimentation and development with the Sequencer, please contact the Motion Corporation for access to Shared Motion.

 ## Authors
 - Ingar Mæhlum Arntzen (ingar.arntzen@norut.no) (@ingararntzen)

 ## Acknowledgements
-The development of the Sequencer is funded in part by the EU FP7 MediaScape project http://mediascapeproject.eu, and results are contributed as reference implementation to the W3C Multi-device Timing Community Group.
+The development of the Sequencer is funded in part by the [EU FP7 MediaScape project](http://mediascapeproject.eu), and results are contributed as reference implementation to the W3C Multi-device Timing Community Group.

 - Njål Borch (njaal.borch@norut.no) (@snarkdoof) has been much involved in testing, evaluation and API design.